gsoft-inc/wl-web-configs/docs/default.md

 # Getting started

 Welcome to `workleap/web-configs`, a collection of **configuration libraries** for building web applications at [Workleap](https://workleap.com/).
-In this getting started page, you'll find an overview of the project and a list of supported tools.
+On this getting started page, you'll find an overview of the project and a list of supported tools.

 !!!warning Before you continue...